ANURAGTAYDE20/India-Election-2024-Analysis/README.md

 Datasets
 The project utilizes multiple datasets to perform the analysis:

-statewise_results.csv:Contains state-wise aggregated election results. constituencywise_results.csv: Provides detailed results for each parliamentary constituency. constituencywise_details.csv: Includes candidate-specific details and voting data for each constituency. states.csv: Contains information about the states and their metadata. partywise_results.csv: Contains election results aggregated by political party.
+1)statewise_results.csv:Contains state-wise aggregated election results.
+2)constituencywise_results.csv: Provides detailed results for each parliamentary constituency.
+3)constituencywise_details.csv: Includes candidate-specific details and voting data for each constituency.
-SQL Queries and Analysis
+4)states.csv: Contains information about the states and their metadata.
+5)partywise_results.csv: Contains election results aggregated by political party.

 This project focuses on advanced SQL concepts, including:
 1)Common Table Expressions (CTEs): Used to simplify complex queries and enhance readability.